TomeuKuma/guide/python_style_guide.md

 ## Pycharm tips

-1. Using [PyCharm](https://www.jetbrains.com/pycharm/download/#section=linux) as an IDE will help you highlight the most common mistakes amd help you enforce PEP8.
+1. Using [PyCharm](https://www.jetbrains.com/pycharm/download/#section=linux) as an IDE will help you highlight the most common mistakes and help you enforce PEP8.

 ## Example codebase

 Reading well-written Python code is also a way to improve your skills.
-Please avoid copying anything that has been written by a researcher; it will likely be a compendium of bad practices.
-Instead, take a look at any of the following projects:
+Please avoid copying anything written by a researcher; it will likely be a compendium of bad practices.
+Instead, look at any of the following projects:

 - [Django](https://github.com/django/django)